BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 1. CuDNN LSTM is used to accelerate training
 2. Stochastic gradient descent with warm restart
 3. Cosine annealing
+4. Use Bayesian search to optmize hyperparameters.
-4. Neat splitting method
+5. New splitting method
-5. Dataset is provided
+6. Dataset is provided
-6. HDF files are used to accelerate reading time
+7. HDF files are used to accelerate reading time

 ## Future update
-1. Bayesian search will be used to optmize hyperparameters.
-2. Deep Feature Synthesis will be used for auto feature engineering.
+1. Deep Feature Synthesis or featuretools will be used for auto feature engineering.
+2. A stratified sampling will be used.
 3. Quantopian zipline will be used for backtesting the model.
+4. RMSprop should not be used in the code, it just happened that I uploaded the old version to GitHub.
+SGD is proven to be more effective than any adaptive gradient descent method in RNN.
+ASGD will be implemented.
+5. Attention or Neural Cache model will be added.
+6. Drop-connect will be used.
+Together with ASGD, the model will be similar to the state of the art AWD-LSTM model for language processing.
+7. One cycle policy Learning rate schedule will be used to replace SGD with warm restart.
+8. Pytorch or Fastai will be used instead of Tensorflow due to its flexibility to applying new techniques from papers.

 ## How to use Quandl